neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/css-flexbox.md

 ## Learning Objectives

-- Understanding the purpose of flexbox:
+- understanding the purpose of flexbox:
-  - Let items fill out the possible space in their container
+  - letting items fill out the possible space in their container
-  - Distributing elements for different screen sizes
+  - distributing elements for different screen sizes
-  - Make the website more responsive with flexbox
+  - making the website more responsive with flexbox
-- Understanding the most important flexbox properties
+- understanding the most important flexbox properties
-- Knowing the difference between `main-axis` and `cross-axis`
+- knowing the difference between **main-axis** and **cross-axis**

 ---